DrK-Lo/lotterhoslabprotocols/How-to-publish-a-paper.md

 # Inform all authors of the authorship policy

-* I use the [ICMJE Vancouver Protocol] (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
+* I use the [ICMJE Vancouver Protocol](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
 It is important to run this by all authors at the beginning of a collaboration, and again at publication.